willpiam/lamport-cardano/ReadMe.md

 # Lamport Proof Of Concept

+next step -> figure out how to build transactions using CML..can I start in lucid with the dummyTx?

 ## The Problem

 It is desirable to support Lamport signatures on Cardano as a minimal quantum secure account solution.